Croatia: Deadly earthquake causes huge damage, kills child | DW | 29.12.2020

-Reports say the tremor was also felt strongly some 50 kilometres (30 miles) north of the epicenter in Zagreb, where panicked residents ran into the streets.
+Reports say the tremor was also felt strongly some 50 kilometers (30 miles) north of the epicenter in Zagreb, where panicked residents ran into the streets.
+A Slovenian nuclear power plant has been shut as a precaution.

 A powerful 6.4 magnitude earthquake rocked Croatia on Tuesday, the United States Geological Survey reported, killing one child.